Arnifabiziagne/Panorama/Panorama_graph/README.md

         batch size.
 If a gtf / gff file is present, the genome_ref must be set in order to link annotations nodes with the main nodes of pangenome.

 ## Use the tool
     You can use the tool from the graphical interface.
-To launch it, just launch the index.py file.
+To launch it, just launch the index.py file : python index.py